 To email me or to order follow this link.

 To return to my S-100 home page click here.

-As of 2012, I have a number of Versafloppy II S-100 cards available.
+As of 2013, I have a number of Versafloppy II "REV P" S-100 cards available.
 Ask about price and availability.
 Docs and code are available from this Web page, details below.
-If you can fix or improve or add to the code, I'd appreciate a copy to share with others who have bought this card.
-Code is posted on this site and linked to this page, so check this page from time to time.
+If you can fix or improve or add to the code or docs, I'd appreciate a copy to share with others who have this card.
+We try to update this page with new information from time to time.

-The Versafloppy II uses a phase 1 clock signal which may not be available on all S-100 systems.
+phase 1 clock: All the Versafloppy II cards use a phase 1 clock signal which may not be available on all S-100 systems.
 See this Web page for a fix to use phase 2 instead.

 Bruce Jones worked in the industry to "adapt DRI OS products for a large number of S-100 and SBC products across the 8-bit, 16-bit and 32-bit range.".
 In late 2003, he provided me with very informative discussions and code about 8080 and Z80 programming for floppy disk controllers.
 I've posted much of that discussion on my site as per my links at the top of this page.
 As of Jan 2004, I have from Bruce a set of working CP/M 2.2 BIOS, FORMAT, and related Z80 code, for the Versafloppy II (and for other SD System cards).
 His code (Z80 TDL format) supports 8-inch, 5.25 inch, and 3.5 inch drives.
 (He also includes a copy of the TDL assembler, ZASM, for CP/M.) All his SD systems code, some CP/M programs, and additional docs in WORD and PDF format are available from my Web site for free download.